andrefrua/FullYearCalendar_v2/src/js/FullYearCalendar/ViewModel.md

       @property {string}  captionNavButtonPreviousYear - Text to be added to the `Previous` button.
       @property {string}  captionNavButtonNextYear - Text to be added to the `Next` button.
       @property {Array}   customDates - Stores all the custom dates that should be displayed on the calendar.
-      @property {Array}   selectedDates - Stores all the selected dates.
-It stores the actual dates and not a list of days.
+      @property {Array}   selectedDays - Stores all the selected days.
 }